newscript.com online radio journalism tutorial

 other topics under NEWSROOM: Improving On-Air Delivery, R.I.P.
 Rip 'N' Read, School and Weather Stories

 Two of the most dreaded words in broadcast news are "technical difficulties."
 Equipment problems can never be entirely eliminated.
-There will always be carts that malfunction, phone lines that go dead, and computer terminals that freeze up.
+There will always be computers that freeze up and phone lines that go dead.
 With a little preparation and organization, you'll be able to handle those "technical difficulties" and get through your cast with minimal disruption.

 Prevention is the best medicine